cathive/concourse-sonarqube-resource/README.md

 * A running SonarQube instance (this resource was tested on v6.5–v6.7, but it should work with every version of SonarQube ≥ v5.3)
+* The base URL of your SonarQube server has to be configured correctly!
+Otherwise the resource will be unable to fetch analysis results when invoking it's `in` action. (`sonar.core.serverBaseURL` in `conf/sonar.properties`)

 ## Installation